-All Lethbridge College faculty and staff are eligible to apply.
+All full- or part-time continuing faculty and staff are eligible.
 Projects may involve either one or two applicants.

 The maximum value of an award is $15,000, though for projects with co-applicants, a reasonable and justified request for additional funds may be made.

-A fixed submission date for applications occurs on the Monday following Reading Week (next one is February 25, 2019) with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
+A fixed submission date for applications occurs on the Wednesday following Reading Week (February 24, 2021) with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
 Applicants are welcome to submit proposals at any point up to or on the submission date.

 Coordinating with a SSHRC Explore or SSHRC Exchange